This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-Sometimes, it’s all about how you serve it.
-Here are some ideas to elevate your single serving muffin
+Sometimes, how you serve your muffin makes all the difference.
+Here are some ideas to make your single serving muffin even better:

-• Add Ice Cream: For an indulgent dessert, add a scoop of vanilla ice cream.
+• Add Ice Cream: For a decadent dessert, top your muffin with a scoop of vanilla ice cream.

-• Yogurt & Fresh Fruits: To keep it light, pair with Greek yogurt and some seasonal fruits.
+• Yogurt & Fresh Fruits: Keep it light by serving with Greek yogurt and seasonal fruits.

 Frequently Asked Questions

-How should I store my chocolate chip muffin?
+How should I store a chocolate chip muffin?

 Keep your chocolate chip muffin fresh by sealing it in plastic wrap or storing it in an airtight container.
 It’ll maintain its quality for 3-4 days when stored at room temperature.